raunaksatone5/cardiovascular-risk-prediction/README.md

-Project Title : Cardiovascular Risk Prediction
+# Project Title : Cardiovascular Risk Prediction
-Problem Description
+## Problem Description
 The dataset is from an ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.
 The classification goal is to predict whether the patient has a 10-year risk of future coronary heart disease (CHD).
 The dataset provides the patients’ information.
 It includes over 4,000 records and 15 attributes.

-Data Description
+## Data Description
-Demographic:

 ### Sex: male or female("M" or "F")
 ### Age: Age of the patient;(Continuous - Although the recorded ages have been truncated to whole numbers, the concept of age is continuous) Behavioral
 ### is_smoking: whether or not the patient is a current smoker ("YES" or "NO")